Learn, Marvel and Experience These 15 Beautiful, Cool and Weird Museums Around the World

 Location: 14390 Air & Space Museum Pkwy, Chantilly, VA

-This museum is for Science afficianados.
+This museum is for Science aficionados.
 It’s a satellite location in Northern Virginia and a part of the Smithsonian Institution.
 Artifacts that can’t be put in their Washington DC National Mall location goes to this museum.
-It houses multiple aircrafts and showcases space artifacts.
+It houses multiple aircraft and showcases space artifacts.
 They have a variety of programs.
-You can see The Concorde as well as the Boeing Dash together with smaller aircrafts.
+You can see The Concorde as well as the Boeing Dash together with smaller aircraft.
 There are times when there’s an outdoor display and they have events and learning programs for all ages throughout the year.
 Admission is free.

 Chocolate Museum Cologne